jonhare/LloydsRegistryMachineLearningCourse/Thursday/practical-part2/part2-tutorial.md

 We'll start by exploring the data, and look at how we can get that data loaded into memory through python code.
 If you open the data directory you should see two folders:
 	- The `train` folder contains the training data & is broken into subdirectories for each class.
+	- The `valid` folder contains the validation data & is broken into subdirectories for each class.
 	- The `test` folder contains the testing data & is broken into subdirectories for each class.

 The keras library has support for directly reading images from a directory structure like the one we have using the `ImageDataGenerator` class.
 In addition to loading the images directly, keras provides a mechanism to dynamically augment the data being read by applying random transformations (flipping, rotating, etc), as well as cropping and scaling the images.
 The following code will generate a visualisation of the first batch of images produced by the generator: